Getting Started

 #

-The connection object allows the use of an IP address for the host and the ability to optionally set the port, which defaults to 22, otherwise.
+The connection object allows the use of a hostname, IP address, or alias for the host and the ability to optionally set the port, which defaults to 22, otherwise.

 sftpretty.CnOpts()

-You can specify additional connection options using the sftpretty.CnOpts object.
-These options are advanced and not applicable to most uses, because of this they have been segmented from the Connection parameter list and made available via the CnOpts obj/parameter.
+Additional connection options can be configured using the sftpretty.CnOpts object.
+These are advanced options and are not applicable to most use cases.
+Due to this they have been segmented from the Connection object parameter list and made available via a modular object.

 OpenSSH-style config objects are supported.
 The user’s default home location ~/.ssh/config is always checked though not required unless an alternative path is provided.
 Credentials still need to be passed whether using a protected private key or password authentication.